 “Start spreadin’ the news, I’m leaving today.
 I want to be a part of it: New York, New York.”

 By the time Frank Sinatra died in 1998, he had sold more than 150 million records and won just about every award going, including the Presidential Medal of Freedom (from Ronald Reagan), the Grammy Legend Award and the Congressional Gold Medal a year before his passing.

 The quality of songs he recorded – and the style with which he performed them – have ensured that his legacy will live on a lot longer still in the realm of popular music.

-Thanks for joining us on this whistle-stop tour of Frank Sinatra’s incredible career.
+Thanks for joining us on this whistle-stop tour of some essential Frank Sinatra songs from an incredible career.
 What have we missed from the list?
-Let us know your favourite Frank Sinatra songs in the comments below.
+Let us know your favourite Sinatra hits in the comments below.